aardvarkk/manglers/README.md

 ## How it works

-- Assumes a file named `video.mp4` exists in the same directory it's being run (can you tell I was using this for video glitching?)
+- Assumes a file named `video.mp4` exists in the same directory it's being run
 - Overwrites a small percentage of bytes in the file (currently 0.001%) with random bytes
 - ... that's it!